March 27, 2020

 Links to state and federal COVID-19 resources:

-NDEE Director Jim Macy has issued a letter to allow a temporary period for operations to have more livestock on site than permitted for.
-This period should not last past June 1, 2020.
-A PDF of “Livestock Temporary Increase Guidance” can be found at the top of this page.
+NDEE Director Jim Macy has issued an updated letter to continue to allow a temporary period for operations to have more livestock on site than permitted for.
+This period should not last past August 1, 2020.
+NDEE will continue to evaluate the situation and extend this period if needed.
+A PDF of “Livestock Temporary Increase Guidance – May 27 update” can be found at the top of this page.

 All in person Chemigation training dates have been postponed.
 The NDEE Chemigation Training calendar will be updated when new dates are established.
 For the online exam, go to https://water.unl.edu/article/agricultural-irrigation/chemigation*